wpeverest/user-registration/readme.txt

 * Fix 	   - Invalid argument error in foreach when updating pro.​
 * Fix 	   - Redirection after registration not working with block.​
 * Fix 	   - Error thrown when uploaded file is not found in upload directory.​
+* Fix      - Ajax Submission not working in edit profile when required field empty.
 * Fix 	   - Lost password not working when no default account page with forgot password endpoint​.

 = 2.2.1    - 28/07/2022